If you’ve been an Airbnb host for any amount of time, you’ve probably noticed that Airbnb really wants you to have a flexible cancellation policy.

 Thankfully, Airbnb accounts for that by allowing certain exceptions for reservations made with Instant Book.

-Airbnb Hosting Tip: You can set certain requirements for Instant Book guests.
+And, you can add certain requirements to automatically screen guests using Instant Book.
 If a guest doesn’t meet one of your requirements, they can send you a booking request instead.

 Another time Airbnb makes exceptions to its cancellation policy is if there’s an “extenuating circumstance”.